The rack congruence condition and half congruences in racks: Magmas, racks and quandles

 \begin{definition}[Constant action racks] Let $R$ be a set, let $f:R\to R$ be a bijection, and define the binary operation $\rt$ on $R$ by

 for all $x,y\in R$.
 Then it is easily checked that $(R,\rt)$ is a rack, with inverse rack operation $\lt$ given by

 for all $x,y\in R$.
-Such a rack is known as a \textbf{constant action rack}.
+Such a rack is known as a \textbf{constant action rack} or \textbf{permutational rack}.

 A constant action rack is a quandle if and only if the underlying bijection $f$ is the identity.
-In that case the quandle operation is given by $x\rt y=x$ for all $x,y\in R$; such a quandle is called a \textbf{trivial quandle}. \end{definition}
+In that case the quandle operation is given by $x\rt y=x$ for all $x,y\in R$; such a quandle is called a \textbf{trivial quandle} or \textbf{projection quandle}. \end{definition}

 \begin{example} Let $\binseq=\{0,1\}^\integer = \bigl\{a=(a_i)_{i\in\integer}:a_i\in\{0,1\}\bigr\}$ be the set of bi-infinite binary sequences, and let $\ell,r:\binseq\to\binseq$ be the left- and right-shift operators defined by